chevereto/v4-docs/architecture/application/API.md

 `🚧 Work in progress`

-The Chevereto V4 API is how the application communicates with its _users_.
+The Chevereto V4 API describes the interface used to communicates instructions with the application _users_.

 ## Self-exposed API